loic425/pole-position-on-the-grid/pages/06_grid_component.md

 @= "at equals" signals that we use Expression Language syntax.

 _context is the native Twig associative array that contains all the variables available in the current template.
-So, this _context variable is not specific to the Twig hooks package.
+So, this _context variable is not specific to the Twig hooks package. it comes from the Twig package.
 -->

 ---